nimishsara12/PDF-WORLD/readme.md

 ## Introduction

-PDF Verse is an intuitive, powerful and fully responsive web app that provides a range of tools for editing, converting, and manipulating PDF documents.
+PDF World is an intuitive, powerful and fully responsive web app that provides a range of tools for editing, converting, and manipulating PDF documents.
 Whether you need to merge multiple PDF files, add or remove pages, compress files, or extract text using OCR technology, PDF Verse has got you covered.
 With a user-friendly interface and a wide range of features, PDF Verse is designed to make working with PDFs as easy and efficient as possible.
 Our mission is to help individuals and businesses streamline their workflows, save time, and get more done with their PDF documents.
 Try PDF Verse today and see how it can simplify your PDF editing and conversion needs.

 > **_NOTE:_**  PDF Verse is still under production, I have completed only some features I am still working on it.